jlepage/cfFramework/README.md

 ### IOC use and copyrights
 cfFramework use IOC, DI/1 writed by Sean Corfield
-Please refere to DI/1 website - https://github.com/framework-one/di1
+Please refer to DI/1 website - https://github.com/framework-one/di1

 	Copyright (c) 2010-2015, Sean Corfield
 	Licensed under the Apache License, Version 2.0 (the "License");